proxyxai/xai/pages/docs/content/docs/help/faq.md

 <details>
 <summary>What are the conditions for creating a sub-account?</summary>
 Creating a sub-account requires meeting two main conditions.
 First, your parent account balance needs to be more than $20, and second, the newly created sub-account needs to make an initial deposit of at least $2.
 These rules are mainly to prevent the abuse of sub-accounts.
-It's worth noting that in the Yugong proxy system, each account exists independently.
+It's worth noting that in the XAI proxy system, each account exists independently.
 As long as the sub-account balance is more than $20, it can create its own sub-account.
 </details>
 <br/>